Rory McIlroy’s Caddie Harry Diamond May Have Earned Over $1.3 Million In Bonus Money Already This Year After Master's Champions Three-Win Start

-Since Rory McIlroy hired best friend, Harry Diamond as his caddie in 2017, the pair have enjoyed plenty of success together - including two Players Championships, three Race To Dubai titles and a couple of Tour Championships.
+Since Rory McIlroy hired best friend, Harry Diamond as his caddie in 2017, the pair have enjoyed plenty of success together - including two Players Championships, three Race To Dubai titles, a couple of Tour Championships and - of course - a first Masters.

-They have both earned an eye-watering amount of money, too, and McIlroy's performances at the start of 2025 have seen that number grow at an exponential rate - to the brink of the $100 million mark on the PGA Tour career money list, at least.
+They have both earned an eye-watering amount of money, too, and McIlroy's performances at the start of 2025 have seen that number grow at an exponential rate - well past the $100 million mark on the PGA Tour career money list, at least.

-While a number of strong finishes have obviously swollen the four-time Major winner's bank balance, there is a very good chance Diamond would have benefitted greatly as well.
+While a number of strong finishes have obviously swollen the five-time Major winner's bank balance, there is a very good chance Diamond would have benefitted greatly as well.

 Following the rest of his trade, the pro looper will either be on a retainer or an annual salary as a vital part of McIlroy's team.
 But the opportunity for an extra bump in Diamond's earnings arrives every time they enter an event.